Reporting a Suspicious Gas Boiler Installation

 - Whether there was damage on or around the gas appliances;

-- Operation of the appliance installed by the suspected unregistered person is safe.
+- The operation of the appliance installed by the suspected unregistered person was safe and if any defect found, the engineer would make the apliance safe.

 So what was found?

-The inspector identified a number of issues which are as follows:
+The inspector identified a number of issues were as follows:

-- The installation of the Biasi room sealed combination boiler has not been ‘notified’, therefore a Building Regulations Compliance Certificate has not been issued by Gas Safe;
+- The installation of the Biasi room sealed combination boiler had not been ‘notified’, therefore a Building Regulations Compliance Certificate was not been issued by Gas Safe;

-- The ‘pull down’ front hinged flap cover to the controls of the appliance is missing, and which normally has a sticker attached giving make, model, Gas Council and serial no. details;
+- The ‘pull down’ front hinged flap cover to the controls of the appliance was missing, and which normally has a sticker attached giving make, model, Gas Council and serial no. details;

-- No appliance literature or documentation that accompanies the appliance has been left with the user;
+- No appliance literature or documentation that accompanies the appliance had been left with the user;

-- The Biasi boiler appears to be a previously used appliance and the existing flue/chimney and terminal from the previous boiler has been utilised.
-The flue/chimney duct has an incline away from the appliance: it should however be back towards the appliance.
-The existing terminal is damaged and showing signs of distress;
+- The Biasi boiler appeared to be a previously used appliance and the existing flue/chimney and terminal from the previous boiler had been utilised.
+The flue/chimney duct had an incline away from the appliance but it should have been back towards the appliance.
+The existing terminal was damaged and showing signs of distress;

-- The filling loop has been left connected but should be removed after the system has been charged with water;
+- The filling loop had been left connected but should have been removed after the system had been charged with water;

-- There is insufficient clearance in front of the appliance due to a cupboard fitted in front of the appliance at high level;
+- There was insufficient clearance in front of the appliance due to a cupboard fitted in front of it at high level;

-- The Biasi range of boilers normally require the pipe supplying the appliance to not be smaller in size than the connection provided on the appliance.
-The connection provided for this range of boilers is a 22mm connection, but this appliances is connected using 15mm pipe.
+- The Biasi range of boilers normally require the pipe supplying the appliance to not be smaller than the connection provided on the appliance.
+The connection provided for this range of boilers is a 22mm connection, but this appliances was connected using 15mm pipe.

-As a result of these findings the boiler was classified as ‘At Risk’ in accordance with the current Gas Industry Unsafe Situations Procedure.
+As a result of these findings the boiler was classified as ‘At Risk’ under the current Gas Industry Unsafe Situations Procedure.
 This means that if operated, the boiler may in the future constitute a danger to life or property.
 A Warning Notice was affixed to the Gas Supply and a Warning/Advice Notice Issued by the Gas Safe Inspector.